If you’re thinking of setting up an online betting account, Ladbrokes and William Hill are two of the bookies that you’re most likely to consider.

 The maximum value of each bonus is not the same:

-Both sites require you to place the free bet on odds of 1:5 or higher within the first seven days of registering on the site with a promotional code.
+Both sites require you to place the free bet on odds of 1:5 or higher within the first seven days of registering on the site.
+Always check if there ish a promotional code.

 As the bonuses come in the form of a free bet, neither site lets you withdraw the reward money, but you can withdraw any winnings you earn from playing it.